nicksolie/Fishbowl-api/README.md

 ### Development

-tackled this application with the lessons I learned from my tic-tac-toe project: more planning, sudo-coding and collaboration.
+I tackled this application with the lessons I learned from my tic-tac-toe project: more planning, pseudo-coding and collaboration.
 I spent a chunk of my first day just scheduling and making a list of questions I had to resolve.
-Using this approach I was able to solve out-loud a few requirements I was unsure about.
+Using this approach I was able to solve out loud a few requirements I was unsure about.
 As I starting coding, I would hit an issue I had already expounded on and be able to ask better questions.

 I’m excited to see where this project goes over time.
 I believe once I complete further iterations I’ll have a fantastic app.